 Candidates who fail any section of the examination will have 30 days to prepare for a second attempt at which time they will retake only those sections failed.
 If a candidate fails the exam a second time, he/she may not retake it until the next offering.
 If a candidate fails the exam a third time, he/she may be dropped from the MAC program or required to retake courses at the discretion of the Program Director.

 MASTER OF ARTS IN EDUCATION PROGRAM

-The mission of the Master of Arts in Education degree program is twofold: to develop master teachers who (1) understand the theory, research, and practice that support and sustain ongoing teacher development and school improvement and (2) value educational research and reflective practice as a component to effective teaching and lifelong learning.
+The mission of the Master of Arts in Education degree program is to develop educational leaders who understand the theory, research, and practice that support and sustain ongoing leadership in an educational setting.